A strip comes from the short loin.

 Best cooking method:

 This high-end aged steak is leaner than a ribeye, though it still has a nice, thin fat cap.
 It’s cut to 1 inch thick unless custom ordered otherwise.
-You can buy it bone-out or bone-in, it all depends on your preference.
+We age our strips and you can buy them bone-in or bone-out.
 Cook it using our perfect steak method, or you can grill it either on a grill or at a campfire.
 If you’re grilling, a bone-in is preferable as the bone protects the meat from overcooking.
 A meat thermometer is never a bad idea.

 Either you’re a ribeye person or you’re a strip person; we recommend trying both.